Luminous solar neutrinos I: Dipole portals: Introduction

 where the quantity in the square braces can be interpreted as the effective column density of scatterers along the line of sight.
 The rate of decays within the detector will be proportional to the product of this flux, the area of the detector, and the probability of decaying within it

 where we have assumed $L_\text{slab} \gg \Ldec\gg \Ldet$.
 This can be compared to the rate of quasi-elastic scattering $\nu X\rightarrow X \nu$ signal events from the \emph{direct} flux of neutrinos

 We have included the label $X$, because for scattering events to be visible inside the detector, their energy deposition must be observable as $X$-recoil energy.
-Because low-energy nuclear recoils are very difficult to observe, this means that $\nu e\rightarrow N e$ scattering often provides better constraints since the electron recoil energy is more easily observed than the nuclear recoil energy.
+Low-energy nuclear recoils are difficult to observe as compared to electron recoils, which means that $\nu e\rightarrow N e$ scattering often provides better sensitivity.
 Upscattering off of electrons, however, has a much smaller cross section than $\nu A \rightarrow N A$.
-In upscatter-decay scenarios, the nuclear recoil of a target inside the Earth does not need to be detected, and so $\nu A\rightarrow N A$ scattering is an ever-present production mechanism which always dominates because the cross section is coherent.
+In upscatter-decay scenarios, the nuclear recoil of a target inside the Earth does not need to be detected, and so $\nu A\rightarrow N A$ scattering is an ever-present production mechanism which dominates over $\nu e \rightarrow N e$.